tewhey-lab/MPRASuite/MPRAcount/README.md

 **3. Creating MPRA SIF(singularity image file):**

-Please follow the steps below if the SIF file was not installed in the previous MPRAmatch step, if it is already installed, you can skip this section.
+The MPRA image file contains all necessary tools and dependencies to run the analysis pipeline.
+For reproducibility, we strongly recommend using this container.
 <br>
-To install a Docker image from Quay.io and converting it into a singularity image to be able to use on the Linux system, ensure haing singularity installed on your system and please follow the below commands:
+To install a apptainer image please follow the below commands:

 **a.
 Pull the Docker image from Quay.io and convert into SIF file:**
 <br>